The Zope Web Framework

 The buildout script will download all dependencies and setup the environment to run your application.

 The most common thing you need while developing an application is running the server.
 BlueBream use the paster command provided by PasteScript to run the WSGI server.
 To run the server, you can pass the PasteDeploy configuration file as the argument to serve sub-command as given here:

 Once you run the server, you can access it here: http://localhost:8080/ .
 The port number (8080) can be changed from the PasteDeploy configuration file (debug.ini).

 The second most common thing must be running the test cases.
-BlueBream by create a testrunner using the zc.recipe.testrunner Buildout recipe.
+BlueBream creates a testrunner using the zc.recipe.testrunner Buildout recipe.
 You can see a test command inside the bin directory.
-To run test cases, you can run this command:
+To run test cases, just run this command:

 Sometimes you may want to get the debug shell.
 BlueBream provides a Python prompt with your application object.
 You can invoke the debug shell like this:

 More about the test runner and debug shell will be explained in the BlueBream Manual.
 You can continue reading about BlueBream from the documentation site.

 The bugs and issues are tracked at launchpad.